Luke-Fost3r/Portfolio-Luke/README.md

 Some of my major inspirations include Alan Turing, Ada Lovelace, science fiction books (Hyperion & The Invincible), and ai philosophy.

-A collection of my current projects on my journey as a computer scientist, feel free to explore, and see how I approached different problems  (BELOW)
+Feel free to explore, and see how I approached different problems  (BELOW)